-In the above, we construct a particular $3$D hedgehog/anti-hedgehog lattice model with proliferated Majorana zero modes.
-Other models with deconfined Majorana modes have also been considered recently, e.g., the fermion dimer model\cite{gapless3DTSC} and the Majorana flat bands model in certain gapless TSC\cite{gaplessMajorana}.
+In the above, we construct a particular $3$D hedgehog/anti-hedgehog lattice model with proliferated topological Majorana zero modes.
+Other models with deconfined topological Majorana modes have also been considered recently, e.g., the fermion dimer model\cite{gapless3DTSC} and the Majorana flat band model in certain gapless TSC\cite{gaplessMajorana}.
 However, one of the most important features in our model is that it has a sublattice structure, and the sublattice degeneracy naturally leads to an $SU(2)$ spin degree of freedom at low energy.
-Actually, our model can be viewed as the $3$D analogy of the $2$D graphene system, where the valley degeneracy becomes the emergent $SU(2)$ spin at low energy.
-But why hedgehog/anti-hedgehog lattice models with a sublattice structure is more natural than those models without sublattice structure?
+Actually, our model can be viewed as the $3$D analog of the $2$D graphene system, where the valley degeneracy becomes the emergent $SU(2)$ spin at low energy.
+But why hedgehog/anti-hedgehog lattice models with a sublattice structure are more natural than those models without a sublattice structure?
 One possible reason is that the hedgehog and anti-hedgehog pair are always confined in a superconductor\cite{monopoleconfinement}, therefore any stable $3$D hedgehog/anti-hedgehog lattice model must contain a hedgehog and anti-hedgehog pair per unit cell.

 Our analysis for condensed matter systems implies that the presence of $SU(2)$ spin at low energy has a deep relationship with the sublattice structure at cutoff scale.
-A very interesting question is that whether the $SU(2)$ spin for all the fundamental particles arises from a similar discrete structure at cutoff scale.
-Unfortunately, it is very difficult to examine the above idea theoretically since a quantum field theory with an explicit cutoff is absent so far.
-Although lattice models could be thought as a natural venue to regulate the theory, any pre-assuming lattice structure for space-time will break the Lorentz invariance seriously.
-To overcome this difficulty, a discrete topological non-linear sigma model with a dynamic background is a promising candidate.
-Important progress along this direction has been made recently\cite{XieSPT3,XieSPT4}, even with super-coordinates\cite{Gusuper}.
-It would be very interesting to examine these ideas in future.
+A very interesting question is whether the $SU(2)$ spin for all the fundamental particles arises from a similar discrete structure at cutoff scale.
+Unfortunately, SM with an explicit cutoff is absent so far due to the chiral fermion problem.
+Recent development on the vanishing of non-perturbative anomaly in chiral $SO(10)$ gauge theory\cite{wenchiral1,wenchiral2} sheds new light on this long standing hard problem and makes it possible to realize chiral gauge theory in lattice models with strong fermion interactions.

+Finally, although lattice models could be thought as a natural venue to regulate a quantum field theory, any pre-assumed lattice structure for space-time will break the Lorentz invariance.
+To overcome this difficulty, the topological non-linear sigma model will be a promising candidate.
+Important progress along this direction has been made recently\cite{XieSPT3,XieSPT4}, even with fermions\cite{Gusuper}.